Cultural Shift was a disabled-led strategic project funded by Spirit of 2012 and delivered by Little Cog in partnership with ARC.

 Professional Development – Residencies and Training

-We’re also supporting disabled artists to develop work, either through our residency programme, through ARC’s Getaways, professional development workshops and masterclasses.
+Cultural Shift supported disabled artists to develop work, either through a residency programme, through ARC Getaways, or via professional development workshops and masterclasses.

-We’re also thrilled to have been funded by the Regional Theatre Young Director Scheme to design a bespoke Introduction to Directing Course for disabled theatre makers
+Thanks to funding from the Regional Theatre Young Director Scheme Cultural shift also designed and delivered a bespoke Introduction to Directing Course for disabled theatre makers.

-Cultural Shift is committed to supporting the next generation of disabled people in the arts by creating a range of quality disabled led activities.
-There are currently very few professional arts opportunities to take part or collaborate so we’re delighted to be delivering over 300 workshops over 3 years.
-It’s essential that the participation opportunities we create allow people to find their voices in arts activity, and feel connected to their community.
-We took a decision to ensure that the arts activities we design are offered over extended time frames to make sure that they are meaningful and relevant to those taking part.
+Cultural Shift committed to support the next generation of disabled people in the arts by creating a range of quality disabled led activities.
+Over a three year period over 300 workshops were delivered.
+This created essential participation opportunities which allowed people to find their voices in arts activity, and feel connected to their community.
+We took a decision to ensure that the arts activities we designed were offered over extended time frames to make sure that they were meaningful and relevant to those taking part.

 Know Who We Are was a portraiture exhibition challenging commonly held misconceptions about disability and disabled people.

 #Surprise Stockton Flash Mob Our 45 Days group created a flash mob on Stockton High Street.
 The response was phenomenal!

 A Celebration of Determination 45 Days group had a platform to share their voices, their ideas and their experiences.

 25 Days to Find My Way was a project where disabled people explored identity whilst developing skills in photography, animation, portraiture and performance.

 ‘Things that Matter’ was the working title of an exciting new group of disabled people comprised of six mentors who were identified during a year-long project similar to 25 Days, who were were joined with six like-minded people interested in creating original theatre supported in a professional setting.